Skip to Main Content

 Asian Language Reading for Fun

-The Asian Language Reading for Fun Shelves are locate on Level 4 in front of the Asian Collection.
+Because of construction in the library, The Asian Language Reading for Fun Shelves have temporarily been relocated to the Music Periodicals Reading Room on Level 4 (ask at the Level 4 Help Desk if you have trouble finding them).
 We have a growing collection of Chinese, Japanese, and Korean materials that are divided into different levels of difficulty.
 Level 0 is the most simple, Level 6+ is native level reading.

 The purpose of this collection is to help you find materials at your reading level that you can read widely without the aid of a dictionary.
 As your reading skills improve, you can move up to higher levels.